Distinguished Visiting Professors

 Recent Distinguished Visiting Professors at AUC

-Danny Brassell, Commonly referred to as “Jim Carrey with a PhD,” Danny Brassell, world-renowned reading ambassador and visiting professor at AUC.
+Danny Brassell, commonly referred to as “Jim Carrey with a PhD,” Danny Brassell, world-renowned reading ambassador and visiting professor at AUC.
 Brassell is the best-selling author of 15 books, including The Reading Breakthrough and The Reading Makeover.
 He has spoken to more than 2,500 different audiences worldwide.

-John Carlos Rowe is associate professor of the humanities and professor of English and American studies and ethnicity at the University of Southern California, where he has served as Chair of the Department of American Studies and Ethnicity (2008-2011).
-He was professor of English and comparative literature at the University of California, Irvine from 1975 to 2004, where he was a founding member of the Critical Theory Institute.
+John Carlos Rowe is an associate professor of the humanities and professor of English and American studies and ethnicity at the University of Southern California, where he has served as Chair of the Department of American Studies and Ethnicity (2008-2011).
+He was a professor of English and comparative literature at the University of California, Irvine from 1975 to 2004, where he was a founding member of the Critical Theory Institute.